AdobeDocs/workfront-learn.es-ES/help/reporting/enhanced-analytics/23-consulting-guidance.md

 ---
-title: Comprender las directrices de consultoría en [!UICONTROL Análisis mejorado]
+title: Comprender la guía de consultoría en [!UICONTROL Análisis mejorado]
 description: Aprenda a hacer recomendaciones para ayudar a su organización a funcionar de forma más eficiente en Workfront.
 activity: use
 feature: Reports and Dashboards